-Zeus, disguised as a shepherd, became Mnemosyne’s lover and she bore him nine daughters, Muses Clio, Euterpe, Thalia, Melpomene, Terpsichore, Erato, Polyhymnia, Urania, Calliope, of which Calliope was the head Muse.
+Zeus became Mnemosyne’s lover, however disguised as a shepherd, and she bore him nine daughters, Muses Clio, Euterpe, Thalia, Melpomene, Terpsichore, Erato, Polyhymnia, Urania, Calliope, of which Calliope was the head Muse.

 Domains of power

-Mnemosyne, who, according to the beliefs of Ancient Greeks, knew everything in the past, present and future, was regarded by them as one of the most powerful goddesses.
-They considered memory a divine gift that distinguished people from animals.
-The art of memorizing was of crucial importance in the absence of literacy.
+Mnemosyne, who, according to the beliefs of Ancient Greeks, knew everything in the past, present and future, was regarded as one of the most powerful goddesses.
+They considered memory a divine gift that distinguished people from animals and the art of memorizing was of crucial importance in the absence of literacy.
 Mnemosyne possessed supreme authority over it and, as the goddess of memory, was also regarded as the inventor of language and words.

 With her divine authority over memories, it was thought that Mnemosyne also controlled those of the dead, allowing them to regain memories of their past lives.
 The Titanide was often referred to as the first philosopher, one that gifted humankind the power of reason.
 She was also deemed responsible for the naming of all objects.